stdevPavelmc/FAASGS/Contributing.md

 In fact it's a recommended practice, open an issue, analyze, make your first commit and open the pull request ride away; in this way changes will be picked by travis and CI/CD will fire to tell you if your changes are good o broke something.
 (If I setup a travis workflow in the future...)

-As a general rule a pull request must end with a comment on which you mentions @stdevPavelmc and estate that the pull request is ready to merge.
+As a general rule a pull request must end with a comment on which you mentions @stdevPavelmc and estate that the pull request is ready to review & merge.

 The merge action by the repo owner (@stdevPavelmc) will automatically close the corresponding pull request and the issue just by adding a comment like this to the comment of the merge "Closing issue #8..." github will do the magic and will (if travis build is a success) close the PR and the matching issue, all in just one place.

 ## Community recognition

-Yes, just by sharing the existance of this project you will be giving it a community recognition; share the link of proyect with your experiences in your social media networks, mentione it to other hams, etc. It will be appreciated.
+Yes, just by sharing the existance of this project you will be giving it a community recognition; share the link of proyect with your experiences in your social media networks, mention it to other hams, etc. It will be appreciated.

 ## Hardware, Parts and other Ham goods via direct delivery...

 If by chance you have a planed trip to Cuba (or a relative o a close known person of trust) and you remember about me; and by chance you can donate a old/unused HT, a Raspberry or any other electronics goods, please contact me and I will give you precise instructions on how to make it trough custom.

+That kind of thing are really hard to get here.

 ## Monetary contributions